jonathan401/article-preview-component/README.md

 ### Deployment

-The project was deployed using vercel.
-Check out the live site [here]()
+The project was deployed using [vercel](https://vercel.com/dashboard).
+You could Check out the live site of the project [here](https://article-preview-component-bay-nine.vercel.app/)